avinash-mall/graph-rag/README.md

 The system uses intelligent question classification to route queries to the optimal search strategy:

 - **MCP-based Classification** (if enabled): Uses Model Context Protocol server for consistent, accurate classification
-- **Heuristic Classification**: Fast keyword-based fallback
+- **Heuristic Classification**: Fast keyword-based fallback using pattern matching
-- **LLM Classification**: Direct LLM-based classification for accuracy
+- **LLM Classification**: Direct LLM-based classification for accuracy when MCP unavailable

 **Question Types:**

-- **BROAD**: Questions requiring overview/understanding → Uses map-reduce with community summaries
+- **BROAD**: Questions requiring overview/understanding (e.g., "What are the main topics?") → Uses map-reduce with community summaries
-- **CHUNK**: Questions requiring specific details → Uses chunk-level vector similarity search
+- **CHUNK**: Questions requiring specific details (e.g., "What is the deadline?") → Uses chunk-level vector similarity search
+- **GRAPH_ANALYTICAL**: Questions requiring graph analysis, aggregations, or multi-hop reasoning (e.g., "How are X and Y related?", "Count all entities", "Find paths between entities") → Uses MCP Neo4j Cypher queries with multi-strategy approach
 - **OUT_OF_SCOPE**: Questions not answerable from knowledge base → Returns polite fallback

 #### 2. Map-Reduce for Broad Questions

 For BROAD questions, the system uses a map-reduce pattern:

-- **Map Step**: Extract relevant information from each community summary
+- **Map Step**: Extract relevant information from each community summary using LLM
-- **Reduce Step**: Synthesize partial answers into a comprehensive final answer
+- **Reduce Step**: Synthesize partial answers into a comprehensive final answer using LLM
+- **Batch Processing**: Processes multiple community summaries in parallel batches
+- **Relevance Filtering**: Only includes summaries above minimum relevance threshold

 #### 3. Query Preprocessing